MarkStringer/MarkStringer.github.io/_posts/2017-09-10-Improv_and_Project_Management_Part_3_Yes_And.markdown

+---
+title: "Improvisational Theatre and Project Management?"
+layout: post
+---

-#Improvisational Theatre and Project Management - what have they got in common?
+# Improvisational Theatre and Project Management - what have they got in common?
-##- the need to make it up as you go along - Part 3
+## - the need to make it up as you go along - Part 3
 ### Yes and.
 Yes AND?

 >Not knowing is the nearest approximation to the truth - (Zen Buddhist saying)